 - Customizable to suit your taste

-- A great recipe for using up tomatoes that are about to turn.
+- Great recipe for using up tomatoes that are about to turn.

-- Enjoy it with other foods besides pasta…read on!
+- Can be enjoyed with other foods besides pasta

 - Olive oil – Start this sauce right and buy the best quality olive oil you can afford.
 Olive oil is packed with monounsaturated fat–a heart-healthy fat that can help lower LDL (bad) cholesterol.
 Loaded with powerful antioxidants, olive oil consumption may also help fight inflammation.

-- Tomatoes – Nutrients and antioxidants in tomatoes can support immune function, heart, and eye health.
-Use fresh cherry tomatoes or any small tomato such as grape, baby Roma, or small garden tomatoes.
+- Tomatoes – Nutrients and antioxidants in tomatoes can support immune function, heart, and eye health [2].
+Lycopene, one of the antioxidants in tomatoes, may also help reduce the risk of prostate cancer [2].
+Use fresh cherry or grape tomatoes, baby Roma, or small garden tomatoes for this chunky tomato sauce recipe.

-Next, heat the olive oil over medium heat in a large skillet or wide saucepan.
+Next, heat the olive oil over medium heat in a large skillet or saucepan.
 Add the chopped fresh garlic and cook for about a minute.
-If you’re using jarred minced garlic, cook for about 20-30 seconds.
+If you’re using jarred minced garlic, cook for about 20 to 30 seconds.

-Then add the tomatoes, oregano, salt, and pepper.
+Then add the tomatoes, Italian seasoning, salt, and pepper.
 Cook and stir occasionally, allowing the tomatoes to burst.
-This will take about 6-8 minutes.
+This will take about 6 to 8 minutes.

 Use a wooden spoon, fork, or potato masher to smash some of the tomatoes.
 This will release the tomato juices some more.

-Remove from heat and serve over cooked pasta along with grated Parmesan cheese if you’d like.
-Try this chunky fresh tomato sauce with crusty bread and other foods.
-See FAQ for more serving suggestions.
+Remove from heat and serve over cooked pasta.
+Garnish with more fresh basil if you’d like.
+Try this chunky cherry or grape tomato sauce with crusty bread and other foods.
+See next section for more serving suggestions.
 Enjoy!

 Yes.
 The key to experimenting with different herbs is knowing when to add them to the cooking process.
-Dried herbs need to be added in the beginning, so their flavors have time to infuse the dish.
+It’s best to add dried herbs at the beginning of cooking, so their flavors have time to infuse the dish.

 Add 1/4 to 1/2 teaspoon of whatever dried herb you choose when you cook the tomatoes.
 As always, taste and adjust!